godsonsakawa/alx-low_level_programming/0x00-hello_world/README.md

+### 0x00-hello_world

-Resources
+## Resources

-Read or watch:
+## Read or watch:

-Everything you need to know to start with C.pdf (You do not have to learn everything in there yet, but make sure you read it entirely first)
+1. Everything you need to know to start with C.pdf (You do not have to learn everything in there yet, but make sure you read it entirely first)

-Dennis Ritchie
+2. Dennis Ritchie

-“C” Programming Language: Brian Kernighan
+3. “C” Programming Language: Bian Kernighan

-Why C Programming Is Awesome
+4. Why C Programming Is Awesome

-Learning to program in C part 1
+5. Learning to program in C part 1

-Learning to program in C part 2
+6. Learning to program in C part 2

-Understanding C program Compilation Process
+7. Understanding C program Compilation Process

-Betty Coding Style
+8. Betty Coding Style

-Hash-bang under the hood (Look at only after you finish consuming the other resources)
+9. Hash-bang under the hood (Look at only after you finish consuming the other resources)

-Linus Torvalds on C vs. C++ (Look at only after you finish consuming the other resources)
+10. Linus Torvalds on C vs. C++ (Look at only after you finish consuming the other resources)

-man or help:
+#### man or help:

-gcc
+>gcc

-printf (3)
+>printf (3)

-puts

-putchar
+>puts

+>putchar

-Learning Objectives
+## Learning Objectives

 At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

-General
+## General

 Why C programming is awesome